FATelarico/ctv-network/NetworkAnalysis.md

 # Statistical Modeling

 Statistical modelling in network analysis enables researchers to uncover patterns, test hypotheses, and make predictions about network structures and dynamics.
 This section introduces R packages that support a range of statistical approaches, from modelling static (cross-sectional) networks to analysing dynamic, multimodal, and multilevel networks.
 These methods provide tools to infer underlying processes that generate observed network data, assess the significance of observed patterns, and simulate network structures under various conditions.

 ## Cross-Sectional Networks

-- `r pkg("ergm")` provides function to fit, simulate and analyse exponential-family random graph models (ERGM).
-Depending on specific needs, several specialised extentions are available
+- `r pkg("ergm")` provides functions to fit, simulate and analyze exponential-family random graph models (ERGM).
+Depending on specific needs, several specialized extentions are available

 |Use case|Package|
 |--------|-------|